-Modified by Joseph Tao-yi WangRon Cronovich
+Modified by Joseph Tao-yi Wang

-In this chapter,

-look for the answers to these questions:
+In this chapter, look for the answers to these questions

 - What market structures lie between perfect competition and monopoly, and what are their characteristics? - How do monopolistically competitive firms choose price and quantity?
-Do they earn economic profit? - In what ways does monopolistic competition affect society's welfare? - What are the social costs and benefits of advertising?
+Do they earn economic profit? - How does monopolistic competition affect society's welfare? - What are the social costs and benefits of advertising?